mrajkarnikar/project_03/README.md

 ### Model Monitoring
 Inference need to be monitored. if there is changes in data quality, or data itself changed, we might have to retrain the model.

+### Explainable AI
+Explainable AI is used to describe an AI model, its expected impact and potential biases.
+As AI becomes more advanced, humans are challenged to comprehend and retrace how the algorithm came to a result.
+Explainable AI tries to solve this issue.

 ### Automl
 All the ml platform normally provide some kind of auto ml functionality which avoid a lot of work for data scientists.